R&H Logo

 Can I Move Out Before Filing for Divorce if We Have Children?

-If you have children and are wondering ‘what happens if I leave the house before divorce,’ you should consider how parenting time and decision-making responsibilities could be affected if you move out.
+If you have children and are wondering what happens if you leave the house before divorce, you should consider how moving out could affect your parenting time and decision-making responsibilities.

 Evidence of abandonment doesn’t bode well for your outlook when it comes to parenting time and responsibility awards.